hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

 In addition to the arguments listed above, the following computed attributes are exported:

-* `address` -
-  The static external IP address represented by this resource.

 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.